The 2025 "Thomas Alva Edison" Fundraiser

 All contributions fund our hosting and domain expenses, and support my labor keeping the site operational.

-A contribution of $20 USD will make a big difference.
+A contribution of $20 to $25 USD will make a big difference.
 Smaller amounts ($16.66 or $7.80, for example) will add up, as long as everyone pulls their weight.
 If your business income or most meaningful hobby depends on the site, please consider more: $33.33 USD is a magic number.
 For donations of $45 or more, you can customize your link, and also have it connect to a webpage outside the Lathe Trolls site.
 Banner ads are available for $78 on up--email me for details, or read this link.
 A checkmark at the Paypal page gives you the option of making a monthly contribution, too.
 (This is a great option if your cash flow is low and your allegiance is high).
 Your giving will keep this community, and this vital database of record-cutting knowledge, alive.

 As you know, this one-of-a-kind site runs without major support.
 We don’t have fees: neither for membership, nor even, as of now, for the "Classifieds & Tip-offs" section listings.
 All we have are your friends and you: quirky brilliant individuals; proprietors of niche businesses; expert operators of mastering and pressing equipment; researchers; vinyl fanatics, and/or and/or professional and home tinkerers and inventors.
 You are the Lathe Trolls.
 You make the site worth visiting.
 I, with your help, and with the generous volunteer efforts of our moderators, keep it functioning.